 How to avoid it

-Once you’re able to recognize that you’re engaging in status quo bias, you’re able to work towards avoiding in.
-Part of this is simply taking the time to weigh all of your options carefully, giving them each equal consideration.
+As with any cognitive error, the first step to avoiding the status quo bias is increasing awareness.
+Part of this involves simply taking the time to weigh all of your options carefully and giving them each equal consideration.
 Doing so will prevent you from automatically opting for the default option.

-Sometimes we engage in status quo bias because choosing the default is easier; opting for an alternative may require us to go slightly out of our way, even if it’s something as simple as signing the form to become an organ donor.
-In cases like these, it’s a good idea to make a plan of action.
+Sometimes we engage in status quo bias because choosing the norm is easier.
+Deliberately deciding on an alternative may require us to go slightly out of our way, even if it’s something as simple as signing the form to opt out of an insurance plan.
+In cases like these where the outcomes of our decisions really matter, it’s a good idea to make a plan.
 Write it on the calendar, schedule it into your planner, set a reminder on your phone, whatever works for you.
-When we’re motivated to do something, having a specific plan of action increases the chances of us actually getting around to it.9
+When we’re motivated to do something, having action steps already drafted increases the chances of us actually getting around to it.9

 How it all started